Application of axiomatic formal theory to the Abraham--Minkowski controversy: Electromagnetic Conservation

+are \textit{known} quantities that can be related to the energy and momentum of the incident field in the vacuum because they are required to be constant in time by global conservation laws in the \textit{complete} and \textit{closed} system (unless one assumes inappropriate system boundaries).
+Using the corresponding total energy and total momentum densities to populate the total energy--momentum tensor, we write \cite{BIJMP}

-are temporally invariant satisfying the remaining condition 2), Eq.~(\ref{EQn3.26}).
-Applying the remaining energy--momentum conservation condition, Eq.~(\ref{EQn3.25}) we find that the energy continuity equation
+The total energy--momentum tensor, Eq.~(\ref{EQw4.25}), is diagonally symmetric and traceless.
+Both the total energy, Eq.~(\ref{EQw4.24}) and the total linear momentum, Eq.~(\ref{EQw4.23}), are constant in time thereby satisfying the global conservation condition, Eq.~(\ref{EQw3.08}).
+Applying the local conservation condition, Eq.~(\ref{EQw3.07}), to the total energy--momentum tensor, Eq.~(\ref{EQw4.25}), we find that the energy continuity equation

-that is obtained for $\alpha=0$ is false because the two non-zero terms depend on different powers of $n$ in addition to being incommensurate with the Poynting theorem.
-This result is based on the total energy--momentum tensor and is therefore independent of the particular representation, Abraham, Minkowski, Einstein--Laub, {\it etc.}, that is used.
-Consequently, the macroscopic Maxwell--Minkowski equations and the conservation laws are fundamental laws of physics that are proven to be mutually contradictory in the case of a thermodynamically closed system consisting of quasimonochromatic light incident on, and propagating through, a simple linear dielectric that is draped with a gradient-index antireflection coating.
+that is obtained for $\alpha=0$ is \textit{manifestly false} because the two non-zero terms depend on different powers of $n$ in addition to being incommensurate with the Poynting theorem.
+This result is based on the total (electromagnetic plus material) energy--momentum tensor, Eq.~(\ref{EQw4.25}), and is therefore independent of the particular electromagnetic representation, Abraham, Minkowski, etc., that is used.
+Then, the macroscopic Maxwell field equations and the spacetime conservation laws are laws of physics that are proven to be contradictory in the case of a thermodynamically closed system consisting of an electromagnetic subsystem and a dielectric material subsystem \cite{BIBrevnew}.
+Clearly, the prescribed method to resolve the Abraham--Minkowski momentum dilemma produces only another contradiction.

+It may be argued that pure induction without experimental support is not a method of theoretical physics.
+In our case, the energy--momentum evolution equations, Eqs.~(\ref{EQw2.27}) and (\ref{EQw2.33}), are derived by formal theory directly from the laws of Maxwell-Minkowski continuum electrodynamics.
+Then the Minkowski momentum was shown to strongly violate global conservation laws.
+When these theorems are ``fixed'' by the addition of a physically motivated, but hypothetical, material energy--momentum tensor as shown in Eq.~(\ref{EQw4.21}), the contrived total energy--momentum tensor, Eq.~(\ref{EQw4.25}), leads to violation of other conditions of the spacetime conservation laws as shown by Eq.~(\ref{EQw4.26}).